 4 recommendations prioritizing the masturbation talk

-- Focus on the Child— According to Dr. Madhavi, an obstetrician and gynecologist of Motherhood Hospital, (Pinkvilla 2021) the bond between child and mother (parent) can be stronger if you form security between your children.
+- Focus on the Child— According to Dr. Madhavi, an obstetrician, and gynecologist at Motherhood Hospital the bond between child and mother (parent) can be stronger if you form security between your children.
 You must create a safe zone to discuss masturbation.
 This discussion can be at any time so there is no rush.
 Just remember to keep the topic casual and informative.
 One thing that you should keep in mind is to focus on the child, do not let any “internalized biases” get in the way of discussing masturbation.
 (Sprankles 2020).

 - Be One Step Ahead— Finding an opportunity to talk about masturbation can be tricky.
 Unless your child asks you directly, or if you see them do it, it can be hard to figure out the appropriate time.
 However, opportunities can come in many forms.
 Find an opportunity through tv, movies, media, and news to bring up masturbation and any form of sexual education to the forefront.